-In this article, we will study what the AVL tree is and why we should use it.
-We will learn the rotation operations for the AVL tree along with the insertion and deletion operation and its algorithm steps and examples.
-We will also study the python code for the AVL tree along with the application, advantages, and disadvantages.
+Used in database systems, AVL Trees are very important to learn for a Python programmer.
+In this article, we will study all about AVL Tree in Python and why we should use it.
+We will learn the rotation operations, along with the insertion and deletion operations with code.
 So, let's get started!

 The full form of an AVL is Adelson-Velskii and Landis also known as a height binary tree.
 A tree is called an AVL tree if each node of the tree possesses one of the following properties:

 - A node is called left heavy if the longest path in its left subtree is one longer than the longest path of its right subtree

 - A node is called right heavy if the longest path in the right subtree is one longer than the path in its left subtree

 - A node is called balanced if the longest path in both the right and left subtree are equal.

 AVL tree is a height-balanced tree where the difference between the heights of the right subtree and left subtree of every node is either -1, 0, or 1.
 The difference between the heights of the subtree is maintained by a factor named as balance factor.
 Therefore, we can define AVL as it is a balanced binary search tree where the balance factor of every node in the tree is either -1, 0, or +1.

 Here, the balance factor is calculated by the formula:

 As AVL is the height-balanced tree, it helps to control the height of the binary search tree and further helps the tree to prevent skewing.
 When the binary tree gets skewed, the running time complexity becomes the worst-case scenario i.e. O(n) but in the case of the AVL tree, the time complexity remains O(logn).
 Therefore, it is always advisable to use an AVL tree rather than a binary search tree.